Academic Integrity Resources

 - Academic Integrity violations are resolved via the Student Conduct Resolution Procedure for Arts and Sciences and Engineering.

 - In some cases, the allegations do not involve academic integrity at all, but are simply a matter of the student not following the professor’s instructions for the assignment.
 If the student has not violated any aspect of the Academic Integrity Policy, but has failed to fulfill the assignment as given, then there will be no disciplinary action and the professor is free to grade the student’s work according to its fulfillment of the original assignment guidelines.

 - What is the long-term effect if you are found responsible for an academic integrity violation?
 Whatever grade is awarded remains on your transcript (including an F).
 You may take the course again—and, if you do, the new grade will be entered on the transcript as well (but you will get only one course credit).
-For further information, please contact the Dean of Student Affairs Office: 617-627-3158.
+For further information, please contact the Dean of Students Office: 617-627-3158.

 B. Know Your Rights

 What if you feel you are being mistakenly accused?
 If you have paid careful attention to this document that should be unlikely.
-However, if you are being accused, feel you are innocent, and are having difficulty discussing this with your instructor, you may consult the Dean of Student Affairs Office: 617-627-3158.
+However, if you are being accused, feel you are innocent, and are having difficulty discussing this with your instructor, you may consult the Dean of Students Office: 617-627-3158.

 C. Consequences for Academic Integrity Violations

 The circumstances and evidence that are the basis for a suspicion of academic dishonesty will be considered within the Student Conduct Resolution Procedure.
 If a student is found responsible for a violation, consequences may include Probation, Suspension, or Expulsion.
 There may also be a Grading Consequence for the work in question, for the course grade, or for both.